Allons, Alpes-de-Haute-Provence

 Allons is a commune in the Alpes-de-Haute-Provence department in the Provence-Alpes-Côte d'Azur region of southeastern France.

-The inhabitants of the commune are known as Allonsais or Allonsaises

 Geography

 Allons occupies an area mainly located in the small valley of the Ivoire, a tributary of the Verdon, away from the main road of the valley of the Verdon some 60 km north-west of Nice and 40 km south-east of Digne.
 There are two natural closures of the site, one at Vauclause which corresponds to the edge of the commune at the valley of the Verdon, the other immediately at the exit of the village where the remains of a fortification can be seen.

-The village is situated at 1073 m altitude.
+The village is situated at 1,073 m altitude.

 The only access to the commune is via road D52 which runs south-east to the village from Road D955 some 6 km north-east of Saint-Andre-les-Alpes.

 Relief

 The commune is mountainous with high points including: